magicleap/ml1-spectator-mode/README.md

 * Magic Leap Unity SDK / Package

 ### Create A Co-Location Network Experience
-In this section we will use the Photon and the included Network Anchors package to create a colocation experience.
-If you are using an existing project that has co-location implemented, you can skip this section.

-####  Enable Photon Examples
-1. Add download PUN 2 from the asset store and import it into your project.
-2. Define the your Photon credentials in using the PUN wizard or PUN Server settings.
-3. To enable the photon example scripts, navigate to the Player Settings  (Edit > Project Settings , then click Player).
-4. Add PHOTON to the Scripting Define Symbols, located under the Other Settings section, then click Apply.

-#### Create a Simple Scene
-1. From the menu select File> New Scene.
-Then select the Basic (Built-in) template.
-2. Replace the existing main camera with the Magic Leap Camera Prefab located under `Packages/Magic Leap SDK/Tools/Prefabs`.
-3. Save the new scene, name it NetworkAnchorsExample.

-#### Create the Photon Controller
-1. Create an empty GameObject named PhotonController
-2. Add the Simple Photon Room and Simple Photon Lobby components.
-3. Set the Photon User Prefab to the SimplePhotonUser prefab located under `Assets/Network Anchors Examples/ PhotonExample/Resources/`

-#### Implementing Network Anchors
-1. Create an empty GameObject called NetworkAnchor
-2. Set the transform's position to `0, 0, 1` and the rotation to `0, 18, 0`.
-3. Add the Network Anchor Service component to the object.
-4. Then and the Network Anchor Localizer component.
-5. Use the Network Anchor's Localizer's OnAnchorPlaced event to visualize when the anchor has been created/localized:
-    1. Create a cube as a child of the object
-    2. Set the scale to `0.3, 0.3, 0.3` and disable it.
-    3. Select the NetworkAnchor
-    4. Create a new OnAnchorPlaced event
-    5. Set the event target as the Cube and the event as GameObject.SetActive, set it to true.
-1. Add the MultiPlatformCoordinateProvider prefab from `Assets/NetworkAnchorsExamples/PhotonExample/Prefabs` into the scene.

-#### Connect the Service to Photon
-1. Create an empty GameObject called PunNetworkAnchorController
-2. Add the PhotonNetworkAnchorController component.
-3. Set the fields with the objects in your scene.

-#### Call Create or Find Network Anchor
-1. Select the Main Camera Prefab and add the Magic Leap Network Anchor Example component.
-2. Set the Network Anchor Localizer field to target the Network Anchor

-#### Build and Run
-- Save your example scene.
-- From the Project settings, enable the Internet privileges.
-- Set your project's project Identification Information.
-- Target your developer certificate in the project settings.
-- Deploy to device.

-To create or find a network anchor on the Magic Leap Headsets, press the trigger on the controller.
-On the desktop, select the game and press the spacebar.
+This project contains a pre-configured colocation experience.
+To learn how to create your own.
+View the com.magicleap.spectator.networkanchors packages [README](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main).

-### Create the Desktop Client
+### Create the Desktop Spectator Client
 We will use the Desktop client to render the Virtual Content.
 To match the virtual content's position with the external camera, we will create a virtual camera that can follow the network position of the Magic Leap.
+This guide will use the Photon sample including the NetworkAnchorsExample sample scene from the [NetworkAnchors](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main) package.

+1. Duplicate your project folder or switch your project to Standalone and set the Graphic API to the one listed in the [Requirements](requirements) section.

 #### Create the NDI Rig
-1. Duplicate your project folder or switch your project to Standalone and set the Graphic API to the one listed in the Requirements section.
-2. In your the NetworkAnchorsExample scene, create a new empty GameObject name it NDIController
+1. In your the NetworkAnchorsExample scene, create a new Empty GameObject, name it NDIController.
-3. Add the NDI Controller component to the object.
+2. Add the NDI Controller component to the object.
-4. Create an empty GameObject as a child of the NDI controller.
+3. Create an empty GameObject as a child of the NDI controller.
 Name it Root.
-5. Create a new Camera as a child of the Root object.
+4. Create a new Camera as a child of the Root object.
 Name it NDICamera.
-6. Set the Camera's Clear Flags to Solid Color, and set the background to Black with zero opacity.
+5. Set the Camera's Clear Flags to Solid Color, and set the background to Black with zero opacity.
-7. Add the Nndi Sender Component, select Enable Alpha and set the capture method to camera.
+6. Add the Nndi Sender Component, select Enable Alpha and set the capture method to camera.
 Set the sender's Source Camera as itself.
-8. Set the NDIController's main camera to the scene's Main Camera and the NDI camera as the child NDICamera.
+7. Set the NDIController's main camera to the scene's Main Camera and the NDI camera as the child NDICamera.

 ### Combine Camera Streams using OBS
 1. Download [OBS](https://obsproject.com/)